o-b-one/pose-estimator/README.md

 ## Overview

+This project created in order to examin the TF abilities on the browser using web workers.

+The algorithms used are CNN based on ResNet50 and PoseNet, and KNN.

-This project created in order to estimate what pose a person found in, and to count the amount of repeats he is doing during exercise.
+The outcome is an application that is able to estimate what pose a person found at, and count the amount of repeats during live/recorded exercise.

 ## Demo